pfgithub/scpl/docs/actions/getdictionaryvalue.md

 	],
 	"Category": "Scripting",
 	"Description": {
-		"DescriptionSummary": "Gets the value for the specified key in the dictionary passed into the action. " },
+		"DescriptionNote": "You can reference values deep inside of a dictionary by providing multiple keys separated by dots.
+For example, to get the value \"soup\" from the dictionary {\"beverages\": [{\"favorite\": \"soup\"}]}, you can specify the key path \"beverages.1.favorite\".", "DescriptionSummary": "Gets the value for the specified key in the dictionary passed into the action. " },
 	"IconName": "Scripting.png",